 Background

 Acute otitis media (AOM) is a common, painful condition of childhood which impacts on the family due to disrupted sleep, and time off work and school.
-Primary care consultation and prescription of an antibiotic have been the mainstay of management; one UK study found that between 80% and 84% of children presenting to primary care with AOM were prescribed an antibiotic during the years 1995 to 2011.
-This is despite the available evidence of benefit being restricted to children younger than two years old with bilateral AOM, and those with otorrhoea, leading NICE to conclude that these are the only children warranting same day and a full course of antibiotic treatment.
-For other children, the use of a ‘wait-and-see’ strategy, with or without a delayed prescription for an antibiotic, has been shown to be safe in terms of treatment failure and in the frequency of complications of AOM including mastoiditis.
+Primary care consultation and antibiotics have been the mainstay of management; one UK study found that between 80% and 84% of children presenting to primary care with AOM were prescribed an antibiotic during the years 1995 to 2011.
+This is despite the available evidence of benefit being restricted to children younger than two years old with bilateral AOM, and those with otorrhoea, leading NICE to conclude that these are the only children warranting same day, full course antibiotic treatment.
+For other children, the use of a ‘wait-and-see’ strategy, with or without a delayed prescription for an antibiotic, has been shown to be safe in terms of treatment failure and the frequency of complications of AOM.
 Selective antibiotic prescribing in AOM is also recommended by other national guidelines, including the American Academy of Family Physicians and American Academy of Pediatrics, Dutch College of General Practitioners, Scottish Intercollegiate Guideline Network, and French Health Products Safety Agency.

-Judicious use of antibiotics seeks not only to counter the risks of antibiotic side effects such as diarrhoea, rashes and anaphylaxis, but the risk of increasing antibiotic resistant bacterial strains in light of evidence that this risk increases substantially after antibiotic use.
+Judicious use of antibiotics seeks not only to counter the risks of antibiotic side effects such as diarrhoea, rashes and anaphylaxis, but the risk of increasing antibiotic resistant bacterial strains, which has been shown to increase substantially after antibiotic use.
 In view of AOM’s prevalence, and the high associated antibiotic usage, strategies to facilitate a reduction in antibiotic use in this condition in the UK are urgently required.
-Analgesic ear drops are widely used in some countries, and if effective at controlling ear pain could prove a useful tool for reducing antibiotic use for AOM.
-However, there is little evidence regarding their effectiveness as an analgesic, and no evidence on how their use affects antibiotic consumption.
+Anaesthetic-anaesthetic-analgesic ear drops are widely used in some countries, and if effective at controlling ear pain could reduce dependence on antibiotics.
+However, there is little evidence regarding their effectiveness as an analgesic, and no evidence on if their use affects antibiotic consumption.

 Objectives

-The primary aim of the study was to determine if providing topical analgesic drops (Auralgan) leads to a reduction in antibiotic consumption within the first 8 days of AOM diagnosis.
+The primary aim of the study was to determine if providing topical anaesthetic-anaesthetic-analgesic drops (Auralgan) leads to a reduction in antibiotic consumption within the first 8 days of AOM diagnosis.
 The secondary objectives were to answer the following questions:

-Are analgesic ear drops more effective than placebo, and usual care, in controlling AOM ear pain?
+Are anaesthetic-analgesic ear drops more effective than placebo (key secondary question), and usual care, in controlling AOM ear pain?

 Are children and their parents satisfied with using ear drops?

-Are analgesic ear drops cost effective?
+Are anaesthetic-analgesic ear drops cost effective?

 Do the drops improve the child’s quality of life?